ivan-zapreev/SR2JLIB/README.md

 There are several main interfaces that are to be realized by the application using  **SR2JLIB**, the first three of them are:

 1. `nl.tudelft.dcsc.sr2jlib.FinishedCallback` - a functional interface to be used by the `ProcessManager` to notify the user that the SR is finished;
-2. `nl.tudelft.dcsc.sr2jlib.grid.GridObserver` - an interface allowing to monitor when the symbolic regression is started and stopped as well as adding/killing new/old individuals on the grid;
+2. `nl.tudelft.dcsc.sr2jlib.grid.GridObserver` - an interface allowing to monitor the symbolic regression process, i.e.: its start, stop and adding/killing new/old individuals on the grid;
 3. `nl.tudelft.dcsc.sr2jlib.ErrorListener` - an optional error listener to monitor exceptions and errors occurring while SR. For instance, a broken grammar can result in non-compilable individual classes and these exceptions will be reported through an instance of this interface.

 Objects of classes implementing `FinishedCallback` and `GridObserver` are provided as arguments for the `ProcessManagerConfig` class constructor.
-An object implementing `ErrorListener` is to be set explicitly from the code through the
+An object implementing `ErrorListener` is to be set explicitly from the code through  calling the:

 ```java
     /**